Irish Stew. An old fashioned favourite with a new twist to make it even more flavourful! This is comfort food at it’s very best.

 - Cook slowly in a 300 degree oven for about 1 ½ to 2 hours.

-TO PREPARE THE ROASTED VEGETABLES
+ADD THE VEGETABLES

 TO FINISH THE STEW